 - Roughly chop the coriander.

 - Put in the coconut milk, water, curry powder, turmeric, tomato paste, and raisins, and stir well.
-Then put in the drained chick peas.
-Simmer for 10 minutes to marry the flavours, stirring occasionally.
+Then add the drained chick peas.
+Simmer for 10 minutes to marry the flavours, stirring occasionally to prevent sticking.

 - While the curry sauce is simmering, bring a pot of salted water to a boil.
-Drop in the runner beans, return to a boil and simmer over a medium flame for about 3 minutes, or until tender.
+Drop in the carrots, return to a boil and simmer over a medium flame for about 1 minute, or until tender.
 Scoop out with a slotted spoon and put into the sauce.

-- In the same pot of boiling water, tip in the potatoes, return to a boil and simmer over a medium flame for about 4-5 minutes, or until tender.
+- In the same pot of boiling water, tip in the cauliflower, return to a boil and simmer over a medium flame for about 1 minute, or until tender.
 Drain well and combine with the curry sauce.
-(To prevent the sauce from getting too thick try not to break the potatoes when stirring them through the sauce.)
+Simmer together for a few minutes to marry the flavours with the vegetables.

 - Add the lemon juice and coriander.
 Season to taste.